sagemath/trac_to_gh/Issue 3522.md

 # Issue 3522: [with spkgs, needs review] New experimental mayavi2 spkg based on vtk_5.2 for linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3522

 Original creator: jsp